okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 +      providers: [HoldingsProvider]
 ```

-Since it's probably easier to copy/paste than to read diff's, I'll just post the modified source code from now on.
+Since it's probably easier to copy/paste than to read diff's, I'll post the modified source code from now on.

 Remove `OAuthService` in `crypto-pwa/src/app/pages/home.ts` and replace it with `UserProvider`.